1986 North Indian Ocean cyclone season: Systems

-Tropical Storm One (1B)
+Deep Depression One (1B)

 Tropical Depression 1B developed southeast of Sri Lanka on January 7.
 It tracked northwestward, briefly strengthening to a 50 mph tropical storm before upper-level winds caused it to dissipate on the 11th.

-Tropical Storm Two (2B)
+Cyclonic Storm Two (2B)

 A tropical disturbance slowly organized into a tropical depression on November 6 in the Bay of Bengal.
 It turned to the northeast, became a tropical storm, and reached a peak of 60 mph winds before hitting Bangladesh on the 9th.
 The storm dissipated on the 10th, after causing 11 casualties and heavy damage.

-Tropical Storm Three (3A)
+Deep Depression Three (3A)

 From November 9 to the 11th, Tropical Storm Three existed over the open Arabian Sea, dissipating due to vertical shear.